 In December 2016, the IEBC advertised a tender for the KIEMS, which closed on February 2, 2017.
 Appearing before the PPARB, three bidders (Kenya-based Dittel Ltd., Kenya-based Africa Infrastructure Development Company, and South Africa-based BigRadap) called for the tender to be nullified and readvertised.
 The companies claimed that the IEBC worked with the French firm Safran Morpho to develop the tender document.
 On February 28, the IEBC then canceled the tender to mitigate risks that could impact the electoral process.
 Then on March 9, the PPARB ruled that the IEBC should award the tender to Gemalto SA, a French firm.
 However, the IEBC terminated the tender, stating that the bid was above the budget provision.
-The IEBC then awarded a single-source contract to Safran Identity and Security; IEBC Chairperson Wafula Chebukati said that Safran was chosen because it would deliver the KIEMS by May 10 in time for the voter verification exercise.
-To date, all 45,000 KIEMS devices have been successfully delivered for use in the election.
+The IEBC then awarded a single-source contract to Safran Identity and Security; IEBC Chairperson Wafula Chebukati said that Safran was chosen because it would deliver the KIEMS by May 10, in time for the voter verification exercise.
+Safran Identity & Security will remain available to provide maintenance backup throughout the electoral process, ranging from the voter's registration using Morpho Tablet devices to the polling day itself.19 To date, all 45,000 KIEMS devices have been successfully delivered for use in the election.